 This is an essential piece of data for builders.
 Millennials have entered the housing market en masse since 2020, making up more than half of mortgage applications in 2021.
 Young couples and families are shopping for a new home today, but will be shopping for a new roof, solar panels, or a kitchen remodel tomorrow.
 Millennials are also moving up into decision-making roles in the workplace, having more say on commercial real estate design than ever before.
 Considering their preferences will help your business prepare for future market demands.

 “Millennials are going to be a huge part of the building industry market in the coming decade.
-Companies would be wise to start building credibility around sustainability and messaging that shows off your sense of purpose to attract this key demographic” said Matt Samson, MAYO’s Construction Industry Expert.
+Companies would be wise to start building credibility around sustainability and messaging that shows off your sense of purpose to attract this key demographic” said Matt Samson, Building Industry Expert.

 How do I make sustainability part of my business?